charisma-lab/burger_turtlebot/Booting up the Burger Bot.md

 7. Run `source /opt/ros/kinetic/setup.bash`.
 If you are using a version other than kinetic, replace "kinetic" with your version.
 8. Backout into your catking_ws using `cd ~/catkin_ws` or `cd ..` until in catkin_ws.
 9. Run `catkin_make <package_name>` replacing <package_name> with your package's name.
+10. Create a file (in our case a .py file) inside of the source of the new package.
+This can be done by opening pycharm,, using the directory in pycharm to enter the src folder in your new package, and then creating a new python file.
+11. Run `source catkin_ws/devel/setup.bash`.
+12. Run `chmod 777 <.py_file_name>`.
+13. Run `ls -la` to verify that the .py file is now executable.
+The file should have an x on the same line as the file name.
+14. To run the .py file run `rosrun <package_name> <.py_file_name>`.

 ### Predefining the Turtlebot3's Model
 Whenever launching a package, turtlebot3 requires the user to first define the model of robot they are using with `export TURTLEBOT3_MODEL=${TB3_MODEL}` where ${TB3_MODEL} is replaced with the robot's model (burger, waffle, or waffle_pi).
 In order to skip this step the user can predefine the turtlebot3's model.